2025 Performance Program Guidelines

 Contemporary:

 For the Fund’s purposes, music composed within the last 40 years is considered contemporary.
-The Fund provides support for concert music and jazz composed within that time period; if your project falls outside of this scope but is of exceptional importance and relevance to contemporary American music, please contact the Grants Manager.
+The Fund provides support for concert music and jazz composed within that time period; if your project falls outside of this scope but is of exceptional importance and relevance to contemporary American music, please contact our Grants Team.

 Concert Music: